andreievg/plugins-example/README.md

 # Summary

 This repo includes a simple react front end host and rust back end.
-Back end serves remote plug in when placed in `backend/plugins` folder.
+Back end serves remote plugin when placed in `backend/plugins` folder.
 Front end host will use any remote plugins that are served by backend and in development mode any local plugins that are in `frontend/src/plugins` folder (local plugins are hot reloadable)

 To run backend `cargo run` from backend folder.